Ukraine-Russia crisis: What to know about the fears of war

 BRITAIN TAKES ITS TURN AT THE TABLE

 Britain is preparing to follow France’s diplomatic foray into the Ukraine crisis.
-British Foreign Secretary Liz Truss was flying to Moscow Wednesday for talks with Russian Foreign Minister Sergey Lavrov, and Prime Minister Boris Johnson plans to travel to Poland and NATO headquarters on Thursday.
+British Foreign Secretary Liz Truss flew to Moscow Wednesday for talks with Russian Foreign Minister Sergey Lavrov, and Prime Minister Boris Johnson plans to travel to Poland and NATO headquarters on Thursday.

 Russia has deployed well over 100,000 troops near Ukraine, fueling fears of a possible invasion.
 French President Emmanuel Macron reported that Putin told him that Moscow would not further escalate the tensions.